arichornlover/YouTubeRebornPlus/README.md

 >
 > - The sideloaded version of iSponsorBlock is here ([Luewii's fork](https://github.com/Luewii/iSponsorBlock)).

+3. Prepare the **decrypted** YouTube IPA.

-3. Run `azule` in any Terminal window and follow the instruction.
+4. Run `azule` in any Terminal window and follow the instruction.

-4. Select `1.
+5. Select `1.
 Inject tweaks`, then Drag & drop the **decrypted** YouTube IPA and your prepared tweaks into the azule window.
 Other options are optional.

-5. Done!
+6. Done!
 Azule will take care of the rest!

 ## Method 2: theos-jailed (complex way)